-"...
-The counsel for petitioner stated that the petition is filed for recovery of the amounts payable by the licensee for electricity supplied by the petitioner and also filed application for interim directions for payment pending adjudication of the original petition.
+".....
+The counsel for petitioner stated that the petition is filed for recovery of the amounts payable by the licensee for electricity supplied by the petitioner.
 The representative of the respondent sought time for filing counter affidavit in the matter, as the licensee was engaged in attending to the determination of the tariff exercise for retail supply.
-The Commission observed that the payment of the dues involved in the petition is a necessary payment and cannot be denied.
+The counsel for petitioner sought to state that interlocutory applications for payment of the amount due are required to be filed.
+The Commission observed that there is no necessity of filing interlocutory application for interim orders, as the respondent will file its counter affidavit in the matter.
+The Commission also observed that the payment of the dues involved in the petition is a necessary payment and cannot be denied.
 The Commission made it clear that the time is being granted for two weeks for filing counter affidavit and in the absence of the same, it will proceed to pass appropriate orders in the matter.
 The advocate representing the petitioner agreed with the suggestion of the Commission.

-Accordingly, the matter is adjourned with the express condition that the counter affidavit in the petition as well as the interlocutory application shall be filed."
+Accordingly, the matter is adjourned with the express condition that the counter affidavit in the petition shall be filed."